Last updated on May 4th, 2021 at 09:06 am

 These media sources are moderately to strongly biased toward liberal causes through story selection and/or political affiliation.
-They may utilize strong loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes), publish misleading reports and omit reporting of information that may damage liberal causes.
+They may utilize strong loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes), publish misleading reports, and omit information that may damage liberal causes.
 Some sources in this category may be untrustworthy.
 See all Left Bias sources.

-Factual Reporting: HIGH
+Factual Reporting: MIXED

 Funded by / Ownership

 The Daily Beast’s parent company is IAC (InterActiveCorp). which is run by Barry Diller, who had led the creation of the Fox network.
-IAC’s CEO is, Joey Levin.
-IAC (InterActiveCorp) is a media and Internet company comprised of some of the world’s well known brands such as HomeAdvisor, Vimeo, About.com, Dictionary.com, Investopedia and more.
+IAC’s CEO is Joey Levin.
+IAC (InterActiveCorp) is a media and Internet company comprised of some of the world’s well-known brands such as HomeAdvisor, Vimeo, About.com, Dictionary.com, Investopedia, and more.
 The Daily Beast is primarily funded through online advertising.

 Analysis / Bias

 According to a Washington Post article, Editor-in-Chief Noah Shachtman describes how he will improve the Daily Beast.
-He states “I want us to lean harder into who we are”, explaining further “That means that if the Daily Beast is in the business of scoops — more scoops.
+He states, “I want us to lean harder into who we are,” explaining further, “That means that if the Daily Beast is in the business of scoops — more scoops.
 “If we’re painting in bright colors now, I want to paint even brighter.”